 Willis Owen3132680350DETAILS

-The table below shows the annual charges (platform and dealing charges only) for holding individual stocks and shares in a Do-It-Yourself or Self-Select ISA.
+The table below aims to show a representative example of your annual investment fees (platform and dealing fees only) for individual stocks and shares held in a Stocks and Shares ISA.

 Platform Regular